Home > Short-Term Health Insurance > Wisconsin Short-Term Health Insurance

 Is short-term health insurance available for purchase in Wisconsin?

 Yes.
-At least seven insurers offer short-term health insurance in Wisconsin.
+Several insurers offer short-term health insurance in Wisconsin.

 How is short-term health plan duration limited in Wisconsin?